-- Implement a schedule of system backups and archive operations by using best practices for the environment to ensure data/media recoverability.
+- Implement and/or support a schedule of system backups and archive operations by using best practices for the environment to ensure data/media recoverability.

 - Provide complex server level administration (manage HW/SW, maintenance, upgrades and patches, account maintenance, backups and recoveries and assist users) by following documented procedures to ensure a stable environment.

 - Monitor and tune the system by following documentation and procedures to achieve optimum performance levels.